Vitalis11/Country-Flag-Emojis-for-Windows/readme.md

 (Make a copy of the original Windows emoji font [`C:\Windows\Fonts\seguiemj.ttf`](C:\Windows\Fonts\seguiemj.ttf), so you can always revert.)

 Restart your computer to make the new font appear everywhere!

+NOTE: The September 2023 update for Windows 10 & 11 may have broken the font for some, making all emojis invisible.
+However, as of April 2025 at least several users have confirmed it does work.
+To revert to the original Windows emojis, just restore the seguiemj.ttf file (by dragging it to the Windows fonts folder or double-clicking it and pressing "Install") and restart your PC.

 ## Detailed Instructions